koush/koush.com/_posts/urlimageviewhelper-pop-in-animation.md

 #### The Library

 Head on over to the [download](/UrlImageViewHelper) page to grab the library.
+The included sample has been updated to demonstrate the scale in animation.